 Georgina has over 20 years of experience working for animal welfare, research and conservation organisations, including Bristol University Research, the Natural History Museum, London, World Animal Protection and the British and Irish Association of Zoos and Aquariums.
 She is a member of the Zoological Society of London’s animal welfare committee, is a Species Survival Network (SSN) Animals in Captivity Working Group member and an International Veterinary Students’ Association Animal Welfare Committee Patron.

-Georgina is one of the Founders and Executive Director of Wild Welfare, an international charity dedicated to improving captive wild animal welfare and is responsible for the operational, communication and financial strategies.
+Georgina is one of the Founders and previous Executive Director of Wild Welfare, an international charity dedicated to improving captive wild animal welfare and was responsible for the operational, communication and financial strategies.
 She is currently Senior Animal Welfare Advisor for The Brooke.
 She is an international speaker, specialising in animal welfare and ethics in exotic animal care and also delivers bespoke animal welfare training workshops.
 Georgina is currently an animal welfare strategy consultant in projects spanning, Pakistan, Japan, SE Asia and South America, focusing on charitable and programme capacity building and captive animal welfare support.